ender-september/cucumbia-framework/README.md

 ### Structure of a feature file
 * **Feature** − Name of the feature under test.
 * **Description** (optional) − Describe the feature under test.
 * **Background** (optional) - Steps to run before each scenario in the feature file.
-Most commonly used to specify a user for logging in after which the Lobby page is displayed.
+Most commonly used to log in a specific user.
 * **Scenario** − Name of the test scenario.
 * **Given** − Prerequisite before the test steps get executed.
 * **When** − Specific condition which should match in order to execute the next step.